danfuzz/lactoserv/doc/development.md

 #### Run out of the built `out` directory

-This will run the server using the example configuration defined in `etc/config`, which includes a self-signed certificate for `localhost`, which _might_ satisfy your local web browser.
+This will run the system using the example configuration defined in `etc/config`, which includes a self-signed certificate for `localhost`, which _might_ satisfy your local web browser.